Best Boiler for a Large 5 Bedroom House

 Best boiler for a large 5 bedroom house

-There are 3 different types of boilers on the market: Combi boilers which are also known as combination boilers, system boiler also known as a traditional boiler or the regular boiler also known as heat only, or conventional boilers.
+There are 3 different types of boilers on the market: Combi boilers which are also known as combination boilers, system boilers are also known as traditional boilers, or the regular boiler also known as heat only, or conventional boilers.

 We will give you options and compare 2 models of each boiler to help you find the most suitable boiler for you.

 Combi boilers are most suited to homes with 1 bathroom that doesn’t demand hot water and heating all in one go.

 For those that do have just 1 bathroom, a 25kW would be perfect for this size of the home if you were to get a new boiler for your central heating system.

 System boilers, conventional boilers, and Regular boilers are known to be efficient and reliable for a larger home that demands a large amount of heating and hot water for a number of baths and showers at once.

 If you know which type of new boiler is most suited to your central heating you can jump to the most relevant section which will help you find the perfect manufacturer and model for your property..